Lion Lauberbach

-Lion Lauberbach (born 15 February 1998) is a German professional footballer who plays as an centre-forward or left winger for Eintracht Braunschweig.
+Lion Lauberbach (born 15 February 1998) is a German professional footballer who plays as a centre-forward or left winger for K.V.
+Mechelen.

 Career

 In June 2019, it was announced Lauberbach would join 2.
 Bundesliga side Holstein Kiel from FSV Zwickau for an undisclosed transfer fee having agreed a three-year contract.

 He moved to on loan to until the end half of 2020–21 season in January 2020.